yguitton/training-material/faqs/galaxy/workflows_run_wfh.md

 area: workflows
 box_type: hands_on
 layout: faq
-contributions:
-  authorship:
+contributors:
 - hexylena
 - wm75
-  funding:
-    - eurosciencegateway
 optional_parameters:
   wfhub_id: The numeric WorkflowHub ID
   title: The title of the workflow you want to import, can be any text